ValeriiMakhniuk/brain-games/README.md

 # Brain games

-> Brain games is package which includes 5 command line games that you can play in your terminal.
+> Brain games is package which includes 5 games which you can play from your terminal.

 ## Games